 Licensed since 1983, David holds an Amateur Extra Class license and his FCC callsign is N5FDL.
 He is a lead volunteer examiner in the FCC’s licensing program for Amateur Radio operators.
 He has personally trained and tested more than 250 new hams in San Joaquin County and been involved in licensing hundreds more in the San Francisco Bay Area.
 His one-day “HamCram” study sessions and other events are the primary creator of new hams in San Joaquin County.

 His interest in Amateur Radio was sparked by a family member, Dr. Russ Van Kirk, K5OSH, when David was 12 years old.
 Ham radio has been a driving force in his personal and professional life ever since.
-Before moving to California in 1990, David was a storm spotter with the Amateur Radio SKYWARN program in his native Dallas, Texas, where he was also involved in a variety of other emergency activities.
+Before moving to California in 1991, David was a storm spotter with the Amateur Radio SKYWARN program in his native Dallas, Texas area, where he was also involved in a variety of other emergency activities.

-San Joaquin County ARES serves various county agencies, primarily the Emergency Medical Services Agency and Public Health Services.
-As ARES Coordinator, David organizes volunteers for these agencies and serves as the only volunteer member of the EMS Agency’s Emergency Planning Committee, alongside representatives of the county’s hospitals and clinics.
+California Emergency Volunteers serves various county agencies, primarily the Emergency Medical Services Agency and Public Health Services.
+David organizes volunteers for these agencies and serves as the only volunteer member of the EMS Agency’s Emergency Planning Committee, alongside representatives of the county’s hospitals and clinics.

 David has created an organization of more than 100 volunteers who can be immediately notified, using an automated telephone and e-mail system, when they are needed in an emergency.
 This system (and its volunteers) are available to any organization (primarily governmental) needing assistance.
-This system serves as the primary notification system for ARES, City of Tracy Community Emergency Response Team (CERT), and other groups.
+This system serves as a primary notification system for hams, City of Tracy Community Emergency Response Team (CERT), and other groups.

 David was part of a group of three ham operators who, in 2009, petitioned the FCC to change its rules so as to allow public safety and other emergency workers to participate in drills and exercises on behalf of their employers (fire departments, hospitals, etc.).
 Joined by the ARRL, the American Hospital Association, State of California, and other groups, the petition ultimately resulted in a 2010 rule change.
 This was the fastest the FCC had ever acted on a petition in the Amateur Radio Service.

 David is the founder of the Tracy (CA) Amateur Radio Club, created to organize Amateur Radio activities and support emergency communications activities in the community where he resides.
-TracyARC and Tracy ARES work closely and have overlapping membership with the city’s CERT group.
+TracyARC works closely and has overlapping membership with the city’s CERT group.
 All CERT team leaders are required to be licensed Amateur Radio operators, a function organized by the club.

 David is also a member of the ACS in Manteca, CA and a State of California Disaster Service Worker with several organizations.